opensourcedesign/opensourcedesign.github.io/content/jobs/2021-08-02-web-designer-developer.md

   - jobs@nextcloud.com
   - ''
 github_handle: ''
-tags: 'web design, web development, html, css, php'
+tags: [web design, web development, html, css, php]
 date: '2021-08-02T09:28:11.889Z'
 ---
 Our marketing team is looking for a new member: You would design and maintain our website.
 You'd be responsible for our online presence, both technical and design-wise, and work closely with the other marketers on messaging and content.
 We're looking for somebody with great design skills and some website maintenance experience, able to work remote in a small, self-guided team and willing to learn and try new things!